 Wilderness Stewardship: an award-winning program

 Accomplishing these tasks is hard work, and it takes an intrepid volunteer to be successful.
 ONDA volunteers are a dedicated group and an effective work force who readily take on challenges, bolstered by the knowledge that the work they are doing has so many benefits.
-The outstanding attributes of ONDA’s Wilderness Stewardship Program and its volunteers was recently recognized by being selected as the recipient of this year’s Oregon Governor’s Award for Outstanding Volunteer Program in our region.
+The outstanding attributes of ONDA’s Wilderness Stewardship Program and its volunteers was recognized in 2011 with the Oregon Governor’s Award for Outstanding Volunteer Program in our region.

 ONDA carefully selects restoration projects to ensure projects provide significant, long-lasting benefit to public natural resources while providing and inspirational and education experience to participants.
 Read more about current focus areas.

 THANK YOU REI, Clif Bar Family Foundation and all ONDA members and supporters for supporting vital conservation and restoration work in Oregon's high desert.